 Duration and Attendance

-Duration 4 days, plus assessment (2hrs per person) delivered over 3 weeks at Stenton Campus.
+Course duration is 5 days, including assessment delivered over 3 weeks at Stenton Campus.

 Contact us for upcoming dates.

 When you apply for the MOT testers qualification course through Fife College, you will need to show that you meet the qualifying criteria to become a Tester (as before) , which includes: